 Additional Information: In a recent WP Tavern interview, a member of the Beaver Builder team shared that they are focusing on the site developer community, as opposed to single users or designers.
 That is good news in this area, because as working with CPTs is more of a developer purview.

 Meta Box is another option for creating your CPTs and they have a free extension for working with Themer.
+The Meta Box extension allows you to use custom fields in concert with Themer conditional logic to control front-end display.
+This YouTube video from the Meta Box team demonstrates that feature.

 Pods also has a free Beaver Themer companion plugin for use with Themer.
 The Pods extension makes it easy to work with relations between CPTs and makes Pods easier to use than ACF Pro in this regards.
 For more information on this, see Peter Luit's article comparing using Pods vs ACF Pro with Themer.